Bias-adjusted spectral clustering in multi-layer stochastic block models: Proof of consistency of bias-adjusted sum-of-squared spectral clustering

 \section{Proof of consistency of bias-adjusted sum-of-squared spectral clustering}

-The plan is to decompose the matrix $S_0$ into the sum of a signal term and a noise term, where the signal term has a leading principal subspace with perfect clustering, and then apply matrix perturbation results (the Davis-Kahan $\sin\Theta$ theorem) combined with a standard error analysis of the $K$-means algorithm.
-We first introduce some notation a preliminary result for the $K$-means problem.
+The plan is to decompose the matrix $S_0$ into the sum of a signal term and a noise term, where the signal term has a leading principal subspace with perfect clustering, and then apply matrix perturbation results (the Davis-Kahan $\sin\Theta$ theorem) combined with a standard error analysis of the K-means algorithm.
+We first introduce some notation a preliminary result for the K-means problem.